nexxyz/pyserialoscd/README.md

 And for fun.

-Currently the OSC receiving part is implemented, and I am working on the interaction on the serial side of things right now.
+Currently the OSC receiving part is somewhat implemented, and I am working on the interaction on the serial side of things right now.
 Afterwards, I will put the two together, and also have autodetection of devices if possible, using a modified version of the com-port-listing from pyserial.

 To test it, you can run pyserialoscd and either press the "list" button in something like monome-home.maxpat, or you can run the pyserialtestharness, which will send a list request every second.

 As mentioned, current work is on the serial side of things.
 In this way, pyserialoscserialadapter works as both the implementation and the test file, so you can run it to get basic info on your device right now (you have to adapt the port name (currently it is hardcoded to COM10 which is my neotrellis-monome).

+I plan to have a queue of actions for the serial listener to perform, which the osc is placing actions into.
+I am not yet sure how the communication works in terms of device events/button presses.
+Let's see - something to figure out.